 The Quick 5.12+ — This route lays it on from start to finish.
 A series of big pulls leads to a fingery, slopey traverse and a balancey finish on the arête.
 The slopey edges to the right of the last bolt are in, but if you traverse all the way onto “The Lazy Dog,” then you’re a lazy dog.
 (D Tremaine 17)

 Helgrindr 5.13a — High-quality climbing that Marcus says will soon to be an area test piece.
 After an easy start the action gets going with a step-up dyno.
 A selection of bad holds guards the finishing arête.
 (M Norman 17)

-At Precisely 12 o’clock 5.12- — The eastern-most route on the face.
-You can start as for Helgrindr and then do a fun heel hook move to the arête or you can do the left start, which is more aesthetic.
-Follow the knife-edge arête and hang on for the lip traverse or deke out onto the slab by the fourth bolt and prepare for the public shaming.
+At Precisely 12 o’clock 5.12a — Practice your heel hooks and knee smears for this one, which is found on the eastern-most route on the face.
+You can start as for Helgrindr and then move right to the arête but the more aesthetic line is to start on the left below the small roof.
+Follow the knife-edge arête and hang on for the lip traverse.
+Stepping left onto the slab by the fourth bolt invites public shaming.
 (D Tremaine 16)

 The next two routes are located on the shorter south face and are reached by walking in a clockwise direction for about 10 metres from “At Precisely 12 o’clock.”
 They’re located to the right of the obvious, narrow chimney.